practicalli/clojure-web-services/projects/leiningen/todo-app/reloading-the-application/test-your-code-reloads.md

 Open the webapp in the browser http://localhost:8000.

-Make a change to the code in the `welcome` function, alterning the text of the `:body` in the default request.
+Make a change to the code in the `welcome` function, altering the text of the `:body` in the default request.

 ```clojure
 (defn welcome